analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-02-14-value_learning_algorithms.md

 &nbsp;&nbsp;&nbsp;&nbsp; 4: For each $$0 \le t \lt T$$, set $$V_\pi(s_t) = V_\pi(s_t) + \alpha [r(s_t, a_t) + \gamma V_\pi(s_{t+1}) - V_\pi(s_t)]$$

 In step 4, the value $$V_\pi(s_t)$$ is updated with a weighted average between itself and the discounted value of the next step.
 At the end of steps 1-4, we get an estimate of $$V_\pi(s)$$ for the policy $$\pi$$, and can update $$\pi$$ using the Policy Improvement algorithm, switching back and forth between Policy Evaluation and Policy Improvement until the policy $$\pi$$ stops changing.

+A variant TD(n) of the algorithm changes step 4 use the weighted average with the discounted value of the next $$n$$ steps.

 ## Q-Learning and SARSA